Farzan-Far/LoginPage/README.md

 # LoginPage
-A very simple and useful code for Login Page with SpringBoot in this Project i created a simple Login page with SprinBootfor backend and for front i use html and thymleaf engin
+A very useful code for Login Page with SpringBoot in this Project I created a simple Login page with SprinBoot for backend and for front I use html and thymleaf engine